jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 cause issues with data integrity by itself but it makes transaction not run in full isolation.
 This anomaly is sometimes referred as **Fuzzy Read**.

-TLDR: **Nonrepeatable read** anomaly happens when one transaction read the same object multiple times and gets a different value for it, without making any updates to it.
+Definition: **Nonrepeatable read** anomaly happens when one transaction read the same object multiple times and gets a different value for it, without making any updates to it.

 ### Phantom read